animo/minor-blockchain-2020/docs/week-3/interacting-with-other-contracts-and-transactions.md

-# Week 3: Expanding By Interacting With Other Contracts And Blockchains
+# Week 3: Interacting With Other Contracts And Transactions

 ## Decentralized Development: Examples